kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q18
 Which of the following statements regarding _pulmonary physiology_ is CORRECT?

-	A. Pulmonary airways are all collapsible - F
+	A. Pulmonary airways are all collapsible
-	B. An increased systemic PCO2 causes a respiratory alkalosis - F
+	B. An increased systemic PCO2 causes a respiratory alkalosis
 	C. The Haldane effect promotes the transport of O2 in systemic arterial blood
 	D. Respiratory chemoreceptors in the carotid and aortic bodies are the most important in the ventilatory response to an elevated Po2
 	E. Ventilation can be increased in respiratory failure

 #### Answer: C. The Haldane effect promotes the transport of O2 in systemic arterial blood - *FALSE* = E. Ventilation can be increased in respiratory failure - TRUE
-- Not all pulmonary airways are collapsible because bronchi contain cartilage and therefore do not collapse.
-An increased systemic PCO2 causes an acidosis due to increased carbonic acid formation.
-The function of central chemoreceptors (medullary neurones) is to detect changes in PO2 levels.
-Chemoreceptors in the carotid and aortic bodies are peripheral chemoreceptors which respond to changes in blood PCO2 and pH, as well as PO2.
-During respiratory failure a patient might hyperventilate in an attempt to correct abnormal arterial gases.
-Hyperventialtion can also occur with an emotional upset, in response to a metabolic acidosis (in this instance the PCO2 concentration drops, helping the pH to return to normal), and with marked falls in arterial pressure (this effect is mediated via chemoreceptor stimulation in conditions of very low blood flow, when the tissue PO2 falls).
+- Not all pulmonary airways are collapsible because bronchi contain cartilage and therefore do not collapse
+- An increased systemic PCO2 causes an acidosis due to increased carbonic acid formation.
+- Function of *central chemoreceptors* (medullary neurones) is to detect changes in *PO2* levels
+- Chemoreceptors in carotid and aortic bodies are *peripheral chemoreceptors*
+	- respond to changes in blood *PCO2* and *pH*, as well as *PO2*
+- **NOTE** During *respiratory failure* a patient might hyperventilate
+	- in an attempt to correct abnormal arterial gases

+#### Hyperventilation - LEARN
+1. with an emotional upset
+2. In response to a *metabolic acidosis*
+	- PCO2 concentration drops, helping to return pH to normal - *compensation*
+3. With marked falls in *arterial pressure*
+	- mediated via chemoreceptor stimulation in conditions of very low blood flow, when tissue PO2 falls

 ##### Notes
 - Haldane effect relates to CO2 transport – **Bohr effect** relates to O2 transport
 - The Haldane effect promotes CO2 release in pulmonary capillaries as PO2 rises
 	- Almost doubling amount of CO2 which is taken up by blood as it passes through systemic capillaries

-### Q19	- LEARN
+### Q19
 Which statement is true of the _compartments of the leg_?

 	A. The anterior compartment contains the superficial peroneal nerve - F